Racial Profiling in the USA

 Revolutionary Worker #1019, August 22, 1999

-Black and Latino people have known it is happening: They get stopped for nothing by the cops--over and over again.
+Black and Latino people know it goes on: They get stopped for nothing by the cops--over and over again.
 Black and Latino kids get jacked up, frisked and threatened--routinely--for just walking down the street.
-There is hardly any Black or Latino youth who hasn't been harassed in this way.
-Black motorists get stopped in traffic for ridiculous pretexts.
-They are usually accused of some minor traffic mistake, or told their car fits the description of a stolen vehicle, or that they "fit the description of a suspect."
-And then people are subjected to questioning, searches, insults and often arrest.
+Black and Latino motorists get stopped in traffic for ridiculous pretexts.
+And then they're subjected to questioning, searches, insults and often arrest.
 Their crime?
 In the oppressed communities, people have a name for it "DWB"--"Driving While Black" or "Driving While Brown."

 This is "racial profiling."
-For police all over the country, the nationality and dress of many people are routinely taken as evidence that they are likely to be criminals.
+Police all over the country routinely take certain nationality and dress as evidence that people are likely to be criminals.